DataDog/integrations-extras/scaphandre/README.md

 3. [Download the Datadog Agent][2].

-4. Upload the build package to any host with an Agent and run `datadog-agent integration install -w path/to/scaphandre/dist/<ARTIFACT_NAME>.whl`.
+4. Upload the build artifact to any host with an Agent and run the following command:
+    ```
+    datadog-agent integration install -w path/to/scaphandre/dist/<ARTIFACT_NAME>.whl
+    ```

 ### Configuration

 Edit the `scaphandre.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][5].
 See the [sample scaphandre.d/conf.yaml][6] for all available configuration options.
-For example, to secure Scaphandre command line tags and prevent sensitive data from being pulled into Datadog, you can use the `exclude_labels` config option.
+For example, to secure Scaphandre command line tags and prevent sensitive data from being pulled into Datadog, use the `exclude_labels` config option.

 [Restart the Agent][7] to start sending Scaphandre metrics to Datadog.

 ### Validation

-Run the [Agent's status subcommand][8] and look for `scaphandre` under the Checks section.
+Run the [Agent's status subcommand][8] and look for `scaphandre` in the **Checks** section.

 ## Data Collected